Why law firms need design thinking now more than ever

 3. Build the future you – and your clients – want

-This is going to sound obvious, but the reason there’s so much uncertainty right now is because nobody knows what the future is going to be like.
+The reason there’s so much uncertainty is because nobody knows what the future is going to be like.
 And the reason no one knows, is because it hasn’t been created yet.
 So why not make a start?

 Law firms – like all businesses – cannot afford to wait and see what happens and then respond.
 They need to play a proactive role in shaping the future they want to operate in.

-Firms have a huge opportunity to understand the changes their clients are going through, to explore what kind of services they need, to learn how they want to interact with them in the future, and then to build a truly client-centred business model.
+Firms have a huge opportunity to understand the changes their clients are going through.
+They can explore what kind of services they need, how they want to interact with them in the future, and build a truly client-centred business model.

-Whilst admitting that they don’t have all the answers may feel daunting for lawyers, taking this exploratory, empathy-led approach will give them the insights and ideas they need to drive the change that will lead to better client support in the long term.
+Admitting that they don’t have all the answers may feel daunting for lawyers.
+But taking this exploratory, empathy-led approach will give them the insights and ideas they need to drive the change that will lead to better client support in the long term.

 4. Commit to a culture change and reap the benefits of a new way of working